hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 }
 ```

+Function are first class in Hetu script, you can pass them as arguments, return value and store/rebind them to variables.

 ### Variadic parameter

 In function declaration's parameters. '...' means you can pass as many positional arguments as you wish.